 We were appointed to create a design for Thames Central, a large office building located in West London.
 Our brief included adapting the reception, common areas and large atrium into modern, striking spaces.

 We were approached to develop a concept scheme for the common areas of a prominent building on Great Portland Street.
-The scheme incorporates a fresh, sleek design, aimed to modernise the building, which has seen a number of minor amendments over a number of years.
+The scheme gives a fresh pallet to modernise the building.

 Our client was nearing the end of an ambitious three-year program to build a large new campus headquarters.
 A space was identified in their Research and Engineering building to install a state of the art Collaborative Visualisation Environment.